Panama Canal Railway: Canal construction years

-The railway greatly assisted the building of the Panama Canal.
-Besides hauling millions of tons of men, equipment, and supplies, the railroad did much more.
-Essentially all of the hundreds of millions of cubic yards of material removed from the required canal cuts were broken up by explosives, loaded by steam shovels, mounted on one set of railroad tracks, loaded onto rail cars, and hauled out by locomotives pulling the spoils cars running on parallel tracks.
+The railroad ultimately hauled millions of tons of men, equipment, and supplies.
+It also removed essentially all of the hundreds of millions of cubic yards of material from the canal cuts.
+These were broken up by explosives, loaded by steam shovels, mounted on one set of railroad tracks, loaded onto rail cars, and hauled out by locomotives pulling the spoils cars running on parallel tracks.

 Most of the cars carrying the dirt spoils were wooden flat cars lined with steel floors that used a crude but effective unloading device, the Lidgerwood system.
 The railroad cars had only one side, and steel aprons bridged the spaces between them.
 The rock and dirt were first blasted loose by explosives.
 Two sets of tracks were then built or moved up to where the loosened material lay.
 The steam shovels, moving on one set of tracks, picked up the loosened dirt and piled it on the flat cars traveling on a parallel set of tracks.
 The dirt was piled high against the one closed side of the car.
 The train moved forward until all cars were filled.
 A typical train had 20 dirt cars arranged as essentially one long car.

-On arrival of the train at one of the approximately 60 different dumping grounds, a three-ton steel plow was put on the last car (or a car carrying the plow was attached as the last car) and a huge winch with a braided steel cable stretching the length of all cars was attached to the engine.
+On arrival of the train at one of the roughly 60 dumping grounds, a three-ton steel plow was put on the last car (or a car carrying the plow was attached as the last car) and a huge winch with a braided steel cable stretching the length of all cars was attached to the engine.
 The winch, powered by the train's steam engine, pulled the plow the length of the dirt loaded train by winching up the steel cable.
 The plow scraped the dirt off the railroad cars, allowing the entire trainload of dirt cars to be unloaded in ten minutes or less.
 The plow and winch were then detached for use on another train.
 Another plow, mounted on a steam engine, then plowed the dirt spoils away from the track.

-When the fill got large enough, the track was relocated on top of the old fill to allow almost continuous unloading of new fill with minimal effort.
+When the fill got large enough, the track was moved on top of the old fill to allow almost continuous unloading of new fill with minimal effort.
 When the steam shovels or dirt trains needed to move to a new section, techniques were developed by William Bierd, former head of the Panama Railroad, to lift large sections of track and their attached ties by steam-powered cranes and relocate them intact, without disassembling and rebuilding the track.
 A dozen men could move a mile of track a day – the work previously done by up to 600 men.
 This allowed the tracks used by both the steam shovels and dirt trains to be quickly moved to wherever they were needed.
 While constructing the Culebra Cut (Gaillard Cut), about 160 loaded dirt trains went out daily and returned empty.